netifi/netifi-java/docs/index.md

             (setup, sendingSocket) -> {
               SimpleServiceClient client = new SimpleServiceClient(sendingSocket);

-              // Trivial example - this could also be an Proteus service. return Mono.just(
+              // Trivial example - this could also be an Netifi service. return Mono.just(
                   new AbstractRSocket() {
                     @Override